Faculty Profile: William M Sage

 Main Profile Content

-Member, Institute of Medicine; Member, The Academy of Medicine, Engineering, and Science of Texas; Fellow, Hastings Center on bioethics.
-Board member, Public Health Law & Policy.
-Vice chair, Children's Optimal Health.
+Member, National Academy of Medicine; Member, National Academy of Medicine Committee on the Future of Nursing 2020-2030; Member, Board on Health Care Services, National Academies of Science; Member, The Academy of Medicine, Engineering, and Science of Texas; Fellow, Hastings Center on bioethics.
+Board chair, Children's Optimal Health.
 Serves on the editorial board of Health Affairs.
-Serves on the Code Red Task Force on the uninsured in Texas.
 Principal investigator, The Pew Charitable Trusts Project on Medical Liability in Pennsylvania (2002-05).
-Served on the Institute of Medicine's Committee on Rapid Advances in Health Care (2002).
 Received Robert Wood Johnson Foundation Investigator Award in Health Policy Research (1998).